What is 301 Redirect?

 Redirect Chains

-Search engines may also stop following the redirects after a certain point, which can lead to lost link equity.
+Search engines may also stop following the redirects after a certain point which can lead to lost link equity.

 Solution: It's essential to conduct regular audits of your website's redirect rules.
 This ensures their necessity and helps eliminate any potential chains or loops.
-Always strive to use direct redirects when possible.

 Redirecting to Irrelevant Pages